k-u-bux/kubux-whiteboard-server/readme.md

 - **Page caching**: LRU cache (max 10 pages) with automatic eviction and persistence
 - **Board caching**: LRU cache (max 10 boards) with automatic eviction and persistence
 - **Periodic persistence**: State is saved to disk every 10 seconds
-- **Ping mechanism**: Server pings connected clients every 5 seconds for state verification
+- **Ping mechanism**: Server pings connected clients every 5 seconds for state verification, including hash snapshots for efficient reconciliation
 - **Page deletion mapping**: When a page is deleted, a redirect chain maps the old UUID to its replacement
 - **Graceful shutdown**: SIGTERM and SIGINT handlers persist state before exit

 ### Client Architecture

-- **IndexedDB storage**: Pages are cached locally for persistence
+- **In-memory LRU cache**: Pages are cached locally (max 24 entries) for fast switching
-- **Server hash validation**: Cached pages are validated against server hashes
+- **Server hash validation**: Cached pages are validated against server hashes via snapshots
 - **Replay-based reconciliation**: When hash mismatches are detected, the client requests replay data from the server
 - **Cache optimization**: Only re-render changed elements when possible
+- **Optimistic pre-render**: Navigating to a page shows cached data immediately while server confirms

 ### Security